ICE 3: Ripple-Carry Adder#

 README#

-Take a screenshot of your waveform, save it to an the top level
+Take a screenshot of your ripple_adder waveform, save it to the root of your directory.

 Make the screenshot appear in your README with the following Markdown syntax: